-(1) In General.-Not later than 30 days after the first meeting of the advisory committee on the air travel needs of passengers with disabilities established in section 439 (referred to in this section as the "Advisory Committee"), the Secretary of Transportation shall direct the Advisory Committee to review current regulations with respect to practices for ticketing, pre-flight seat assignments, and stowing of assistive devices for passengers with disabilities.

-(2) RECOMMENDATIONS.-In carrying out the review under paragraph (1), the Advisory Committee shall, at a minimum, provide recommendations on whether current regulations should be modified or prescribed to-
+- (a) REVIEW.- - (1) IN GENERAL.-Not later than 30 days after the first meeting of the advisory committee on the air travel needs of passengers with disabilities established in section 439 (referred to in this section as the "Advisory Committee"), the Secretary of Transportation shall direct the Advisory Committee to review current regulations with respect to practices for ticketing, pre-flight seat assignments, and stowing of assistive devices for passengers with disabilities. - (2) RECOMMENDATIONS.-In carrying out the review under paragraph (1), the Advisory Committee shall, at a minimum, provide recommendations on whether current regulations - should be modified or prescribed to-

-(A) provide accommodations for passengers with disabilities, if requested, in ticketing and pre-flight assignments:

-(B) require covered air carriers to provide priority access to bulkhead seating to passengers with disabilities who need access to features of those seats due to disabilities regardless of class of service of ticket purchased; and assistive devices without cost.

-(C) ensure passengers with disabilities are able to stow

-(b) REPORT.-Not later than 6 months after the date of their first meeting, the Advisory Committee shall submit to the Secretary of Transportation and the appropriate committees of Congress a report on the review conducted under subsection (a)(1), including the recommendations developed under subsection (a)(2).
+(A) provide accommodations for passengers with disabilities, if requested, in ticketing and pre-flight assign- - (B) require covered air carriers to provide priority access to bulkhead seating to passengers with disabilities who need access to features of those seats due to disabilities regardless of class of service of ticket purchased; and - (C) ensure passengers with disabilities are able to stow assistive devices without cost. - (b) Report.-Not later than 6 months after the date of their first meeting, the Advisory Committee shall submit to the Secretary of Transportation and the appropriate committees of Congress a report on the review conducted under subsection (a)(1), including the recommendations developed under subsection (a)(2).

 SEC.
-439. ADVISORY COMMITTEE ON THE AIR TRAVEL NEEDS OF PASSENGERS WITH DISABILITIES.
+439. ADVISORY COMMITTEE ON THE AIR TRAVEL NEEDS OF PAS-SENGERS WITH DISABILITIES.

-(a) Establishment.-The Secretary of Transportation shall establish an advisory committee on issues related to the air travel needs of passengers with disabilities (referred to in this section as the "Advisory Committee").
+- (a) Establishment.-The Secretary of Transportation shall establish an advisory committee on issues related to the air travel needs of passengers with disabilities (referred to in this section as the "Advisory Committee").